 If a timed interpretation is included in the continuous model, the fundamental equation explicitly depends on time: $m(\tau) = m_0 + C \cdot \sigma(\tau)$, which, through time differentiation, becomes $\dot{m}(\tau) = C \cdot \dot{\sigma}(\tau)$.
-The derivative of the firing count vector $f(\tau) = \dot{\sigma}(\tau)$ is called the (firing) flow, and leads to the following equation for the dynamics of the timed CPN (TCPN) system:
+The derivative of the firing sequence $f(\tau) = \dot{\sigma}(\tau)$ is called the (firing) flow, and leads to the following equation for the dynamics of the timed CPN (TCPN) system:

-$$\dot{\boldsymbol{m}}(\tau) = \boldsymbol{C} \cdot \boldsymbol{f}(\tau). \tag{3}$$
+$$\dot{m}(\tau) = C \cdot f(\tau). \tag{3}$$

 Depending on how the flow f is defined, different firing semantics can be obtained.
 In general, transitions are interpreted as stations (in QN terminology), where servers and clients meet.
 Thus, "a priori" the most appropriate firing relaxation depends on the relative number of servers and clients in the discrete model that we want to approximate.
 Very roughly speaking, assuming that there may be "many" or "few" of each of them, fluidization can be considered for clients, for servers or for both.
-Table 1 represents qualitatively the four possible cases.
-If the number of clients is "small" (Few-Few and Few-Many in Table 1), the system is not too much "crowded", the transitions "should" remain discrete and the fluidization may be unsuitable.
-If there are many clients and few servers (Many-Few) the relaxation is only at the level of clients, and the so called finite server semantics may provide a good approximation.
-On the other hand, in the case of many clients and many servers (Many-Many), a continuous model with the so called infinite server semantics seems reasonable, since there are so many servers that there is no need to make them explicit.
+Table 4.1 represents qualitatively the four possible cases.
+If the number of clients is "small" (Few-Few and Few-Many in Table 4.1), the system is not too much "crowded", the transitions "should" remain discrete and the fluidization may be unsuitable.
+If there are many clients and few servers (Many-Few) the relaxation is only at the level of clients, and the so called $finite\ server\ semantics\ may\ provide\ a\ good\ approximation.
+On the other hand, in the case of many clients and many servers (Many-Many), a continuous$ model with the so called infinite server semantics seems reasonable, since there are so many servers that there is no need to make them explicit.

 Let us assume that a constant λ_j is assigned to each transition t_j .
 For finite server semantics, if the markings of the input places of t_j are strictly greater than zero (strongly enabled), its flow will be constant, equal to λ_j , i.e., all servers work at full speed.
-Otherwise (weakly enabled), the flow will be the minimum between its maximal firing speed and the total input flow to the empty places (hence, λ_i represents the product of the number of servers in the transition and their speed).
-This semantics corresponds to the constant speed of Alla and David (1998), where the flow of a transitions t_i is:
+Otherwise (weakly enabled), the flow will be the minimum between its maximal firing speed and the total input flow to the empty places (hence, λ_j represents the product of the number of servers in the transition and their speed).
+This corresponds to the constant speed of [2], where the flow of a transitions t_j is: